 These rate averages are based on weekday mortgage rate information provided by national lenders to Bankrate.com.
 These marketplace average rates for a variety of purchase loan types are updated daily, though it is possible rates have changed since this was last updated.

-What to Know About the Largest National Banks
+What You Should Know About the Largest National Banks

 The top five lenders in the U.S. issued over 1.4 million mortgages last year, according to a Consumer Financial Protection Bureau report.
 Mortgage lenders come in all shapes and sizes, and many aren’t household names because they don’t deal directly with borrowers.
-If you’ve been shopping for a mortgage lender, it’s likely you’ve come across one of the following companies, which are the top five lenders in the U.S. based on loans closed.
+If you’ve been shopping for a mortgage lender, it’s likely you’ve come across one of the following companies, which are some of the top lenders in the United States based on the number of loans closed.

 United Shore Financial Services